OzgunDeniz/ToDoListProjectWith-JS/README.md

 # ToDoListProjectWith-JS
-This is an Todo List Project with JavaScript.
+This is a Todo List Project with JavaScript.